marksmccann/froyo/docs/fundamentals/creating-listeners.md

 ## Adding Custom Listeners

-While likely unnecessary, it is possible to create a custom listener that uses [`this.listeners`](../api/listener-utilities.md).
+Custom listener can also be assigned to [`this.listeners`](../api/listener-utilities.md).
 This property expects each key to be a simple object with a "destroy" function.
-As long as that criteria is met, it can be used with any listener.
+As long as that simple criteria is met, it can be used with any listener.

 ```js
 this.listeners = {